VocabHunter/vocabhunter.github.io/_posts/2017-10-17-migrating-to-junit-5.md

 # PMD Problems

 The build process for VocabHunter includes static analysis of the source code to check for errors.
 If problems are found then the build fails.
 This helps to catch problems early on before they become bugs to be found and fixed.
 Part of this static analysis is provided by the PMD plugin.
-[PMD] makes use of rule sets and one of these, the “migrating” rule set, includes rules to catch problems with the use of annotations in JUnit tests.
+[PMD] makes use of rule sets and one of these, the "migrating" rule set, includes rules to catch problems with the use of annotations in JUnit tests.
 These rules are based on the old JUnit 4 annotations and when I made the change to JUnit 5, PMD started to produce false positives.
 To fix this I explicitly excluded the problematic rules from the PMD configuration file [ruleset.xml](https://github.com/VocabHunter/VocabHunter/blob/a9c396e5796da72a6aeb2ce691bf034e4f8e06a2/config/pmd/ruleset.xml#L69-L73):

 ```xml
 <rule ref="rulesets/java/migrating.xml">